Matttuu/FilesExceptionsNotes/README.md

 ## This repo  is personal notes.

-### It contians Exceptions, How to manipulate files, and further explanations such as Abstract classes, Super class etc.
+### It contains Exceptions, How to manipulate files, and further explanations such as Abstract classes, Super class etc.